 Therefore, when an app launches a burst marketing campaign which drives the growth in downloads, the category ranking of this app would also be influenced significantly.
 As the graph shows, this app's category ranking had climbed from 60th to 10-20th in the Lifestyle category from January to April.
 It had improved the visibility of this app in the App Store, which contributed to organic download growth as well.
 However, since mid-April, the app's category ranking dropped along with the downloads.
 This also matches up with its advertising trends.

 Note: The "+" signs on the timeline mean that the app had updates on that day.
 You can click on the icon, and it will take you to the App Updates Timeline feature under App Intelligence.

 Analyze the Impacts of Ad Activity On Usage

 Sensor Tower's Usage Intelligence platform enables you to distinguish real growth from noise by following the user journey post app installation.
 Through Active User data, you would be able to compare apps' DAU/WAU/MAU side by side in the same graph.

-* Note: Active user is defined as any user that brings the app to the foreground of phone for more than 2 second for a selected period.
+Note: Active user is defined as any user that brings the app to the foreground of the phone for more than 2 seconds for a selected period.